simonyipeter/OpenCV4.3.0_FFmpeg/README.md

 # OpenCV 4.3 FFmpeg 4.2.2
-OpenCV container with ffmpeg based on Ubuntu:
+OpenCV container with FFmpeg based on Ubuntu:

 # Install:
 ```